-Chances are, you've heard a little about this beauty ritual that's taking Hollywood by storm.
-Is it the key to unlocking beaming, beautiful skin?
-Can it actually improve your overall health?
-Instead of blindly grabbing the first brush we could find and scrubbing away, we enlisted the help of Gary Dickman, Lead Esthetician at the OleHenriksen Face/Body Spa in Los Angeles, California and Jeanine Downie, M.D., to fill us in on the benefits of dry brushing.
+To differentiate the fact from fiction– we've enlisted the help of Gary Dickman, Lead Aesthetician at the OleHenriksen Face/Body Spa in Los Angeles, California and Jeanine Downie, M.D., to fill us in on the benefits of dry brushing.
 Namely: if it can actually get us Miranda Kerr's "I woke up like this" glow.

 Keep reading to find out all the beauty benefits of dry brushing—plus, shop our picks at the end!

 Basically, it's pretty much what it sounds like.
 You take a body brush (look for one with firm, natural bristles) and use it to gently massage your body in an upward motion.
-Dickman says it improves the appearance of your skin and also makes your moisturizer more effective because it sloughs off dead skin.
+Dickman says it improves the appearance of your skin and also makes your moisturiser more effective because it sloughs off dead skin at the same time.

 Simply rubbing a brush all over your body and calling it a day isn't going to get you the skin benefits of dry brushing (plus, that can hurt!).
 To dry brush properly, first make sure your skin it completely dry.
 Starting at your ankle, move your brush over your skin in long, circular motions that go upwards toward your heart, Dickman says.
 Keep in mind that you're not at a Korean spa—a slight, firm pressure is all you need.

 You can dry brush at any time of day, but Dr. Downie recommends doing it right before you shower.
-After you rinse off, slather on a moisturizer like Aveeno Daily Moisturizing Lotion ($11) or Lubriderm Daily Moisture Lotion ($9).
+After you rinse off, slather on a moisturiser like Kiehl's Superby Restorative Body Lotion (£28) or Nuxe Dry Oil Huile Prodigieuse (£29)

 Since dry brushing can leave your skin feeling a little raw (it is total body exfoliation, after all), it's up to you to decide how often you can do it.
-As a general rule of thumb, Dr. Downie says that women with ultra-sensitive skin should only dry brush once every couple of weeks.
+As a general rule of thumb, Dr. Downie says that women with ultra-sensitive skin should only dry brush once a week.
 For everyone else, she recommends one to two times per week.
 And don't forget to wash your brush with baby shampoo at least twice a month (because, ew, think of all the dead skin that builds up).

 "If you are dry brushing, you must use sunscreen, as dry brushing makes you more sensitive to the sun," warns Dr. Downie.
 So be sure to slather on your SPF before heading outside.

-Keep clicking to find the dry brush for you!
+Keep scrolling to find the dry brush for you…